The Story Behind Our Meeting Rooms

 “The officials who are against it are the ones who want a badge on their blazer to say they coached a full-sized kid’s team,” he said.
 “You want young kids to get a go, and playing a game that has less players in a team allows greater involvement for every player - and [junior formats] will give them a greater opportunity to enjoy the game.”

 Davidson had many honours bestowed upon him, including his inductions into the Sport Australia Hall of Fame and the ICC Hall of fame.
-He was made a member of the Order of the British Empire (MBE) in 1964 and awarded the Order of Australia (AM) in 1987.
+He was made a Member of the Order of the British Empire (MBE) in 1964 and a Member of the Order of Australia (AM) in 1987.

 However, Davidson, who passed away aged 92 in 2021, took the greatest pride in being acknowledged as a ‘true gentleman of cricket’ and ‘friend to the game’.